 Access to public transport enables Australians to work or study, visit family and friends, and access critical services such as healthcare.
-However, one in 6 people aged 15 years and over with disability have difficulty using public transport.
+However, one in six people aged 15 years and over with disability have difficulty using public transport.
 Without equitable access to public transport, discrimination can arise.

 What are the Disability Standards for Accessible Public Transport 2002 (Transport Standards)?